 - Smartphones with the Longest Battery Life

-Michael A. Prospero is the reviews editor at Laptop Mag and Tom’s Guide.
-When he’s not testing out the latest running watch, skiing or training for a marathon, he’s probably using the latest kitchen gadget.
+Michael A. Prospero is the senior editor at Tom’s Guide overseeing the smart home, cameras/photography, drones, and fitness/wearables categories.
+When he’s not testing out the latest running watch, skiing or training for a marathon, he’s probably using the latest sous vide machine.

-- Mike Prospero, Reviews Editor, Tom's Guide and Laptop Mag on
+- Mike Prospero, Senior Editor, Tom's Guide on